m3m3t/onc-sandbox-video/summarize/README.md

 ## Video Summarization Algorithm

-The algorithm used was by (Dash & Albu)[https://link.springer.com/chapter/10.1007/978-3-319-70353-4_37].
+The algorithm used was by [Dash & Albu](https://link.springer.com/chapter/10.1007/978-3-319-70353-4_37).
 The algorithm models the background using a Gaussion Mixture Model (GMM).
 This produces a lot of noise in underwater videos because of current and particulars in the water.
 To offset that, per pixel activation and ajustment functions were added.
 When a certain number of pixels are activated, the samples frames are added to the output summarized video.
 For most cases, roughly 50% of the video is reduced.

 __Params__